 Your Credit Score

 A common misconception with credit scores is that you only have one.
-There are, in fact, three credit bureaus that have different credit scores for a each person.
+There are, in fact, three credit bureaus.
+And they each have different credit scores for a each person.
 The credit bureaus are Equifax, Experian, and TransUnion.
-A mortgage lender will look up all three of them and use the score in the middle to decide if they should lend to you.
+A mortgage lender will look up all three of them and use the score in the middle.
 Another problem with credit is that it changes often.
-You might have 750 today, but next week it could be down to 720.
+You might have 750 today, but next week it could be down to 730.

 This can be due to credit card balances changing, or a sudden blemish appearing on your credit report.

 While having a credit card is a good way to help you build up your credit score, it is a common misconception that keeping a balance on your credit card will help your credit score.
-This has the opposite effect — it can hurt your credit score to keep a balance on your card, especially if you have a high balance on it.
+It can hurt your credit score to keep a high balance on your card.
+A low balance would not be a problem.
 Even if your debt-to-income ratio is good, if you have a huge credit card balance, it can lower your credit score.
 The way to overcome this obstacle is to pay down the balance of the credit cards before you start looking for a home.

 Having a Small Down Payment

-While there are some loan programs that allow a low down payment on a home, it is still a good idea to save up as much as you can before you try to buy a home for a lower mortgage, for closing costs, or simply for cash reserves.
+While there are some loan programs that allow a low down payment on a home, it is still a good idea to save up as much as you can before you try to buy a home.
+This will help to have a lower mortgage, or with closing costs, or simply for cash reserves.
 Get pre-approved first to ensure you are looking at homes that you have a down payment large enough to secure the home.